 Sales and Marketing.
 Sales and marketing expenses increased \$4.5 million, or 9%, from \$51.2 million in the three months ended September 30, 2011 to \$55.7 million in the three months ended September 30, 2012.
 The increase is primarily due to a \$2.7 million increase in employee compensation and related expenses mainly attributable to the expansion of our sales force from the prior year.
 The increase in sales and marketing expenses also includes a \$0.7 million increase in advertising and marketing related expenses as we continue to build brand awareness for our Simpana software products and a \$0.6 million increase in stock-based compensation expenses.
-Sales and marketing expenses as a percentage of total revenues decreased to 47% in the three months ended September 30, 2011.
+Sales and marketing expenses as a percentage of total revenues decreased to 47% in the three months ended September 30, 2012 from 53% in the three months ended September 30, 2011.